SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 5. Double-click **Do not create new OST file on upgrade** to open it.

 6. Click **Enabled** to enable the policy setting, and then click **OK**.

+## Upgrading current Cached Exchange Mode users to Outlook 2016

+When upgrading, if you do not change Cached Exchange Mode settings, the same settings are kept for Outlook 2016.

+However, by default, when Outlook 2016 is installed and Cached Exchange Mode is enabled, a new compressed version of the Outlook data file (.ost) is created.
+The earlier version of the .ost file is kept and, if it is necessary, can be opened by Outlook 2016.
+If you must keep Outlook 2016 from creating a new compressed Outlook data file (.ost), use the Group Policy template for Outlook (Outlk16.admx) to enable the **Do not create new OST file on upgrade** policy setting.

+If you want to disable the caching of shared mail folders (such as a delegated Inbox) but unshared nonmail folders (such as Calendar), see [By default, shared mail folders are downloaded in Cached mode in Outlook 2010 and later versions](https://support.microsoft.com/help/982697).

+To configure the number of days when cached shared data is removed from the .ost file, you can configure the **Synchronizing data in shared folders** option in the OCT or Group Policy.

+> [!NOTE]
+> The Exchange Fast Access feature that was added to Outlook 2013 Exchange Cached Mode has been deprecated in Outlook 2016.